-Parakeets 101- Must Read to Keep Parakeets as Pet
+Parakeets 101- Must Read to Keep Parakeets as Pet in 2018

 Hello, the pet lovers!
 Are you wonder to hear the word a pet bird?
 Well, you may become a wonder to hear like this “pet bird”.

 It’s alright!
 Let’s ask a child what their most-liked animal is?
 Well, you may normally get the more traditional reactions include cat, dog or fish.

 You actually do not find much who thinks of parakeets as a pet.
 But the fact that these little wild birds make lovely feathered friends!

 During my 12 years of experience, I have just coped with small pet birds so fortunately for some my knowledge I am here to talk about parakeets that are excellent pets and some related questions about these.

 Whenever we think about Parakeet or Budgie, a bird of 6 to 7 inches long, soft and silky furry body with wavy lines and long tapered tails comes in our mind.
 The Latin name of this bird is ‘song bird with wavy lines’ and this is a felicitous portraiture of this bird.